NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Tengu Feather Fan.md

 The DC for spells you cast with your _tengu feather fan_ is your class DC or spell DC, whichever is higher.

-You can cast the 1st-rank [[Spells/Gust of Wind|Gust of Wind]] spell by activating your _tengu feather fan_.
+You can cast the 1st-rank [[Gust of Wind|Gust of Wind]] spell by activating your _tengu feather fan_.
 Fortitude saving throw

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*